SMSPIRITUALITY—MEDIA

 Two formative apprenticeships

-Cynthia Bourgeault is an American Episcopalian priest and contemplative teacher, born in 1947 and ordained in the Anglican priesthood in the late 1970s.
-The contemplative formation that has shaped her teaching career came through two extended apprenticeships.
-The first was an association with Bruno Barnhart, the Camaldolese Benedictine prior of the Hermitage of New Camaldoli at Big Sur, who introduced her to the Benedictine contemplative inheritance and to the wisdom-Christology tradition that has remained the doctrinal centre of her work.
-The second was her direct training, in the late 1990s and early 2000s, with Thomas Keating, who treated her as one of his designated lineage holders for the Centering Prayer practice she has subsequently taught more widely than any other living figure.
-Unaffiliated with any monastic order, Bourgeault has spent the four decades since teaching in a peripatetic format — a Wisdom School run as a multi-day intensive in different North American and European cities — that deliberately stays outside the institutional structures most of her sources operated inside.
+Bourgeault was ordained in the Anglican priesthood in the late 1970s.
+Her contemplative formation came through two extended apprenticeships.
+The first was with Bruno Barnhart, the Camaldolese Benedictine prior of New Camaldoli at Big Sur.
+He introduced her to the Benedictine contemplative inheritance and to the wisdom-Christology that has remained central to her work.
+The second, in the late 1990s and early 2000s, was with Thomas Keating.
+Keating treated her as one of his designated lineage holders for Centering Prayer, which she has since taught more widely than any other living figure.
+Bourgeault is not affiliated with any monastic order.
+She has spent four decades teaching in a peripatetic format: a Wisdom School run as a multi-day intensive in different North American and European cities, deliberately outside the institutional structures of her sources.

 The teaching